J. M. Coetzee: United States

 In 1965, Coetzee went to the University of Texas at Austin (Note: Many sources say that Coetzee went as a Fulbright scholar, but he has said this is not so, and Fulbright alumni searches here and here bear this out.
 Nor is he listed on the U.S. Bureau of Educational and Cultural Affairs's list of Fulbright alumni who have won the Nobel Prize.
 His bio in the 2012 edition of Diary of a Bad Year simply says "Between 1965 and 1968 Coetzee studied at the University of Texas".) in the United States and enrolled in bibliography and Old English courses.
 While there, he taught students at the university, and also wrote a paper on the morphology of the Nama, Malay, and Dutch languages for linguist Archibald A. Hill, who taught at the university.
 His PhD dissertation was a computer-aided stylistic analysis of the English prose of Samuel Beckett.
 After leaving Texas in 1968, he was awarded his doctorate in 1969.

 In 1968, Coetzee began teaching English literature at the State University of New York at Buffalo, where he stayed until 1971.
 At Buffalo, he began his first novel, Dusklands.

 From as early as 1968, Coetzee sought permanent residence in the U.S., a process that was finally unsuccessful, in part due to his involvement in protests against the war in Vietnam.
 In March 1970, he was one of 45 faculty members who occupied the university's Hayes Hall and were arrested for criminal trespass.
 The charges against them were dropped in 1971.

+Coetzee was on the faculty of the University of Chicago's Committee on Social Thought until 2003.

 University of Cape Town

 In 1972, Coetzee returned to South Africa and was appointed lecturer in the Department of English Language and Literature at the University of Cape Town.
 He was promoted to senior lecturer and associate professor before becoming Professor of General Literature in 1984.
 In 1994, Coetzee became Arderne Professor in English, and in 1999 he was appointed Distinguished Professor in the Faculty of Humanities.
 Upon retirement in 2002, he was awarded emeritus status.

-He served on the Committee on Social Thought at the University of Chicago until 2003.